Occupational Therapy Doctorate

 - Minimum prerequisite course GPA 3.0 or above on a 4.0 scale.

-- A grade of C or better on all courses is required.
+- A grade of C or better is required.

 - Participation in extra- and co-curricular activities, medical experiences, and/or clinical experiences.